-The final Scoping Plan was adopted by the California Air Resources Board (CARB) on December 11, 2008.
+The first Scoping Plan was adopted by the California Air Resources Board (CARB) on December 11, 2008.
 The 2008 Scoping Plan identified that GHG emissions in California are anticipated to be 596 MMTCO2e in 2020.
 In December 2007, CARB approved a 2020 emissions limit of 427 MMTCO2e (471 million tons) for the state (CARB 2008).
-In order to effectively implement the emissions cap, AB 32 directed CARB to establish a mandatory reporting system to track and monitor GHG emissions levels for large stationary sources that generate more than $25,000 \text{ MTCO}{2e}$ per year, prepare a plan demonstrating how the 2020 deadline can be met, and develop appropriate regulations and programs to implement the plan by 2012.
+To effectively implement the emissions cap, AB 32 directed CARB to establish a mandatory reporting system to track and monitor GHG emissions levels for large stationary sources that generate more than 25,000 MTCO2e per year, prepare a plan demonstrating how the 2020 deadline can be met, and develop appropriate regulations and programs to implement the plan by 2012.